rpoole444/Flash-Cards/README.md

 # flashCards

 ### Description:
 Need a new way to study your JavaScript iterators?
-You're inluck, "flashCards" is the app you're looking for!
-You are able to study a set of 30 multiple choice questions, and at the end of the deck you will be given a percentage of correct answers to keep a tab on your development in the subject!
+You're in luck, "flashCards" is the app you're looking for!
+You are able to study a set of 30 multiple choice questions specific to JS iterators, and at the end of the deck or the game, you will be given a percentage of correct answers to keep a tab on your development in the subject!

 ### Installation Instructions:
     - Fork this repository